ActionThinker/cape/content/post/2011-08-11-move-eat-learn-by-rick-mereki.md

 categories:
   - CAPE随笔
   - 海外行者分享
 ---

 3 guys, 44 days, 11 countries, 18 flights, 38 thousand miles, an exploding volcano, 2 cameras and almost a terabyte of footage&#8230; all to turn 3 ambitious linear concepts based on movement, learning and food &#8230;.into 3 beautiful and hopefully compelling short films&#8230;..

-&nbsp;

 = a trip of a lifetime.

-&nbsp;

 **move, eat, learn**
 **Move**
 **Eat**
 **Learn**

 Rick Mereki : Director, producer, additional camera and editing
 Tim White : DOP, producer, primary editing, sound